gpb01/SerialCmd/ReadMe.md

 mySerCmd.AddCmd( "LEDON", SERIALCMD_FROMALL, set_LedOn );
 ```

-... where "LEDON" is the commend, SERIALCMD_FROMALL indicate that is valid both from serial port or from memory buffer (*'C' string*) and set_LedOn is a function defined as:
+... where "LEDON" is the command, SERIALCMD_FROMALL indicates that is valid both from serial port or from memory buffer (*'C' string*) and set_LedOn is a function defined as:

 ```
 void set_LedOn ( void ) {